ltrgoddard/thesis/bibl.markdown

 ---, 'Remembering the Movement', in *The Poet in the Imaginary Museum: Essays of Two Decades*, ed. by Barry Alpert (Manchester: Carcanet, 1977), pp. 72--75

+---, *A Sequence for Francis Parkman* (Hull: The Marvell Press, 1961)

 ---, 'Spender Struggling', *The New Statesman*, 65 (29 March 1963), p.
 465

 ---, *These the Companions: Recollections* (Cambridge: Cambridge University Press, 1982)

 ---, *Thomas Hardy and British Poetry* (London: Routledge & Kegan Paul, 1973)

+---, *A Winter Talent and Other Poems* (London: Routledge & Kegan Paul, 1957)

 --- and D.J.
 Enright, '*New Lines* and Mr. Tomlinson', *Essays in Criticism*, 7.2 (April 1957), pp. 343--45

+Debord, *La Société du spectacle* (Paris: Buchet\slash Chastel, 1967)

 Dedication, *2R1* (January 1968), p.
 2